Putting up Resistance From a Distance Venturing Out

 The mind body relationship How do we manage stress, especially when the news of this virus creates even more stress?
 I remember the motto of the Y2K panic was “Be afraid!”.
 For those of you who are too young or don’t remember, people were worried that computers wouldn’t be able to handle the change from the year 1999 to 2000 and global chaos would ensue.
 People were doing trainings about storing food and water.
 I was skeptical but I did buy some boxes of wooden matches as a gesture (I still have those matches).
 This is a more realistic threat.
 I don’t know what kind of disruptions will happen here, but it has been hard for the communities and nations in lock down.
 Even with this being a realistic threat, being afraid will not help.
 Build in a balance of rest and activity, humor, inspiration, beauty and connection and whatever brings you joy and makes you laugh out loud.
 For some of you who are not going out, stay in touch with others by phone or computer.

 Supplements?
 Clearly, I am emphasizing behavioral approaches to optimizing your immune response.
-If you want to take supplements, emphasize those that repair deficiency and enhance your own immunity as opposed to antimicrobials, because we have no clue whether things like grapefruit seed extract or oregano oil will work for this virus.
+If you want to take supplements, emphasize those that repair deficiency and enhance your own immunity as opposed to antimicrobials, because we have no clue as to what antimicrobials will inhibit this virus.
 Instead think about things like colostrum, medicinal mushrooms, larch bark, monolaurin and elderberry, all of which can support various immune functions.